piiblocker-coder/privacyshield/README.md

 ## How It Works

 1. **Type normally** — Write your prompt as you always do.
-PrivacyShield highlights personal data it finds in real time.
+PiiBlocker highlights personal data it finds in real time.
 2. **Review & mask** — Before your message is sent, a dialog shows what was detected.
 Critical data (credit cards, SSNs, API keys) is auto-protected.
 You choose what else to mask.
 3. **AI gets placeholders** — The AI sees `[PERSON_A]` instead of your real name.
-When it responds, PrivacyShield swaps the placeholders back so you see your real data — seamlessly.
+When it responds, PiiBlocker swaps the placeholders back so you see your real data seamlessly.

-## Why PrivacyShield?
+## Why PiiBlocker?

-Every day, millions of people paste sensitive personal data — medical records, financial details, client information, API keys — into AI chatbots without realizing that data is stored, potentially used for model training, and at risk of exposure through data breaches.
+Every day, millions of people paste sensitive personal data into AI chatbots without realizing that data is stored, potentially used for model training, and at risk of exposure through data breaches.
 Enterprise DLP tools exist but cost hundreds per month and require IT teams to deploy.

-PrivacyShield provides equivalent protection for free, running entirely in the browser with zero infrastructure.
+PiiBlocker provides equivalent protection for free, running entirely in the browser with zero infrastructure.
 PiiBlock does not operate any servers and cannot access user data by design.

 ## What It Detects